 As an Islamic archaeologist, my focus is on society and subsistence in Isfahan during the medieval and post-medieval period.
-My current research interests stem from my desire to understand the role of Zayandeh rud river water management on the settlement patterns and agricultural based economy of Isfahan and recently, I have directed the first season archaeological survey along the river basin in a project entitled “Isfahan hydraulic heritage”.
+My current research interests stem from my desire to understand the role of the Zayandeh rud river water management on the settlement patterns and the agriculture-based economy of Isfahan.
+Recently, I directed the first season of archaeological survey work along the river basin in a project entitled “Isfahan hydraulic heritage”.

-In the current research program dedicated to the Iranian Highlands, I intend to study Firūzān, one of the three major thriving towns of Isfahan during the Ilkhanid Period (1256–1353).
-Based on my previous studies in 2015; Firūzān located about 25 km southwest of Isfahan and it was extended on both sides of Zāyandeh rūd river.
-In the middle of 8th A.H/14th A.D, this settlement was developed to a flourishing town and was chosen as the center of Lanjān region.
-So this question arises what socio-economic mechanisms with higher degrees of resilience were used in Firūzān that enabled this town to adapt with different stresses after Mongol invasion.
-This research aims to examine characteristics of Firūzān as an Ilkhanid town with an agricultural economy that played a supportive role to urban society of Isfahan by using landscape archaeology.
+In the current research programme dedicated to the Iranian Highlands, I intend to study Firūzān, one of the three major thriving towns of Isfahan during the Ilkhanid Period (1256–1353).
+Based on my previous studies in 2015, Firūzān is located about 25 km southwest of Isfahan and it was extended on both sides of the Zāyandeh rūd river.
+In the middle of the 8th A.H/14th A.D, this settlement was developed to a flourishing town and was chosen as the center of the Lanjān region.
+So, the question arises as to what socio-economic mechanisms with higher degrees of resilience were used in Firūzān that enabled this town to adapt to different stress factors following the Mongol invasion.
+By using landscape archaeology, this research aims to examine characteristics of Firūzān as an Ilkhanid town with an agricultural economy that played a supportive role for the urban society of Isfahan.